Viterbi School of Engineering

 EE 590 Directed Research (1-12, FaSpSm) Research leading to the master’s degree.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.

 EE 591 Magnetic Resonance Imaging and Reconstruction (3, FaSp) Principles of magnetic resonance imaging.
 Spin physics, Fourier-based acquisition and reconstruction, generation of tissue contrast, fast imaging, artifact correction, advanced image reconstruction.
-Prerequisite: EE 483.
-Recommended preparation: EE 441; EE 464, or EE 503.
+Prerequisite: EE 483; recommended preparation: EE 441 and EE 503.
 Familiarity with MATLAB is required.

 EE 592 Computational Methods for Inverse Problems (3, FaSpSm) Vector-space methods for solving inverse problems.
 Existence and uniqueness of solutions; conditioning and regularization; iterative algorithms; constrained optimization; applications in signal and image processing.
 Prerequisite: EE 483 and EE 441.
 Recommended preparation: EE 503.

 EE 593 Multivariable Control (3, Fa) Feedback performance analysis; robustness and stability margins; sensitivity; disturbance attenuation; design tradeoffs; singular value, characteristic locus, and inverse Nyquist array design methods.
 Prerequisite: EE 482 and EE 585.